 - Put them back in your car.
 Make sure that you’ve cleaned the area underneath your floor mats first.
 Once it’s been cleaned, your floor mats should be ready to go back to their rightful place.
 Check one last time to make sure that there are no persistent stains or excess moisture before putting them back.

 The floor mats in your car have to put up with a lot of grime.
 It’s a good idea to keep some napkins or wet wipes in your car to help keep them clean.
 These items aren’t a substitute for a deep cleaning, but they can help to keep your floor mats clean for a little longer.

 You might be surprised to see just how dirty your floor mats can get.
 As gross as they can be, it’s nothing compared to the outside of your car.
 While you’re in a cleaning mood, it might be a good idea to show some love for your exterior too.

-The Shine Armor Fortify Quick Coat spray can help to clean, seal, and protect your paint.
+The Fortify Quick Coat spray can help to clean, seal, and protect your paint.
 Replacing filthy floor mats is a pain, but it’s nothing like having to repaint your exterior.
 Protect your paint and keep it shining like brand new.